maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 > A locale ID identifies a specific region and its cultural conventions—such as the formatting of dates, times, and numbers. **- Internationalization and Localization Guide**

-While it may look the same, locale ID is semantically different. `Locale ID` is composed of `language ID` and optional `region designator` (ISO 3166-1, like US for United States and FR for france) joined by underscore `_`.
+While it may look the same, locale ID is semantically different. `Locale ID` is composed of `language ID` and optional `region designator` (ISO 3166-1, like US for United States and FR for France) joined by underscore `_`.
 A hint to understanding is that you read it right to left, i.e. "region with specific conventions where this language/dialect/script is used".
 So:

- `en` = "some region where english is used".<br/>
+ `en` = "some region where English is used".<br/>
- `en_US` = "United States regional preferences for english-speakers".<br/>
+ `en_US` = "United States regional preferences for English speakers".<br/>
- `ru_US` = "United States regional preferences for russian-speakers".<br/>
+ `ru_US` = "United States regional preferences for Russian speakers".<br/>
  `zh-Hans_HK` = "China, Hong Kong's regional preferences for Chinese in the simplified script"<br/>

 Locale is used when formatting locale-sensitive data like numbers, dates and names.
 Locale incapsulates a lot of different settings such as language (at minimum), date and number formats, currency and how different currencies are to be displayed and a lot more.
 Apple uses [Common Locale Data Repository (CLDR)](http://cldr.unicode.org/) for that data, you can access that information via NSLocale API.